 Finding Help in Corpus Christi

 Coming forward about an addition, be it for you or a loved one, is a hard first step to make.
 However, with the rampant growth in deaths from opioids, it is more important than ever to face the situation.
 If you know someone who suffers from addiction, but don’t know how to approach it, then you may want the help of an interventionist.
 If you are the one suffering from an addiction but don’t know what to say or have anyone to talk to, then reach out to a dedicated treatment provider.
-They are available 24/7 to answer any questions you may have and even help you find a treatment center that fits your needs.
+They are available 24/7 to answer any questions you may have.